JonathanSerafini/fluent-plugin-redis_list_poller/README.md

 * *redis_list_poller*: Input plugin designed to fetch large volumes of messages
 * *redis_list_monitor*: Input plugin designed to fetch queue size metrics

 In additional to the standard stuff, the `redis_list_poller` input plugin also looks for a lock key in Redis to see whether it has been administratively disabled.
-This lock key users the naming convention of `redis:KEY_NAME:lock`.
+This lock key follows the naming convention of `redis:KEY_NAME:lock`.

 ## Requirements